Katie-W-22/Katie-W-22/README.md

 <br>
 <br>
-Before The School of Code...
+Before the career change...

 After achieving a masters degree in Mathematics from Durham University, I was a maths teacher for 18 years in the sixth-form sector, teaching A-levels in Maths and Further Maths.
 During that time I also took on roles as NW2 Post-16 Maths-Hub Lead & Head of Department.
-I'm now a full-stack developer-in-training with The School of Code!
+I'm now a full-stack developer-in-training!

 I'm currently working on various projects and adding new features as I learn about them...Please see my pinned repos!